 The menu is seasonal, organic, and elegantly presented.
 The service was warm and friendly, despite our server having to trek up and down a narrow spiral staircase with our food.
 My fish with wild mushrooms seemed like an odd combination at first but it was excellent and Andrew loved his meltingly tender pork.

-9. Le Barbier Lillois (69 Rue de la Monnaie) [Note: They are actually in the process of changing their name to Le Barbier Qui Fume] – Despite being our first stop in Lille, I’ve saved the best for last.
+9. Le Barbier Qui Fume (69 Rue de la Monnaie) – Despite being our first stop in Lille, I’ve saved the best for last.
 Le Barbier Lillois was our favourite foodie experience of the trip and we would both return in a second.
-This restaurant and deli specialises in smoking its own meats and they do smoke everything.
+This restaurant and deli specialises in smoked meats and they do smoke everything.

 To start, we shared an excellent smoked salmon, which was not too smoky and overpowering.